-- Use silicone brushers to continue oral care on the gums, from 3 months of age and Gently massaging baby gums and brushing.
+- Use silicone brushes to continue oral care on the gums, from 3 months of age and up.
+Gently massaging baby gums while brushing.

-- Introduce a bristle toothbrush as soon as the first tooth Continue to use silicone brushes on teething gums.
+- Introduce a bristle toothbrush as soon as the first tooth fully erupts.
+Continue to use silicone brushes on teething gums.

 - Use fluoride free toothpaste or gels until spitting has been learned.
 Spitting out toothpaste is usually learned by age 3, but requires adult direction and continual supervision.
 Then implement pastes and gels as needed or directed.

-- Adults will perform all oral care for children until age Adults will monitor and supervise all oral care thereafter.
+- Adults will perform all oral care for their children up until age 5, and later than 5 if needed.
+Adults should directly monitor and supervise all oral care thereafter.

-- Introduce brush training around age You brush them first, then let them copy what you did.
+- Introduce brush training around age 4.
+You brush their teeth first, then let them copy what you did.
 Their abilities and technique will mature as their grip and dexterity strengthens.

-- Most children can effectively brush independently by age 7, but still need direct supervision thereafter..
+- Most children can effectively brush independently by age 7, but still need direct supervision.

-- Using flossers is a great alternative if regular flossing is too challenging this Be sure to keep doing regular flossing to practice, so this skill is eventually acquired.
+- Using flossers is a great alternative if regular flossing is too challenging.
+Be sure to keep doing regular flossing to practice, so this skill is eventually acquired.